Local AIDS Pharmaceutical Assistance (LPAP)

 RWHAP recipients using the LPAP service category must establish the following:

-- approved by the local advisory committee/board, and
+- Has been approved by the local advisory committee/board

-- A client enrollment and eligibility determination process that includes screening for HRSA RWHAP ADAP and LPAP eligibility with rescreening at a minimum of every six months;
+- A client enrollment and eligibility determination process that includes screening for HRSA RWHAP ADAP and LPAP eligibility with rescreening at a minimum of every 6 months

-- Coordination with the State’s RWHAP Part B ADAP (a statement of need should specify restrictions of the state ADAP and the need for the LPAP); and
+- Coordination with the State’s RWHAP Part B ADAP (a statement of need should specify restrictions of the state ADAP and the need for the LPAP)

 Statement of Need

-The Texas ADAP (TX ADAP) has a limited formulary and currently limits income eligibility to 200% of the Federal Poverty Limit (FPL), with a spend-down adjustment to account for the cost of HIV medications.
-Providers must first use client and/or pharmaceutical assistance programs (PAP) prior to the use of LPAP.
-However, these programs may not fully meet the needs of clients with HIV-related medication needs because the full spectrum of HIV and HIV-related medications that may be prescribed to improve health outcomes may not be affordable or available via a PAP.
+The Texas ADAP (Texas HIV Medication Program or THMP) has a limited formulary and currently limits income eligibility to 200% of the Federal Poverty Limit (FPL), with a spend-down adjustment to account for the cost of HIV medications.
 The LPAP is needed to assist clients that have incomes above 200% of FPL, after spend-down adjustment.
-LPAP is further needed to assist clients requiring long-term HIV and HIV-related medications that cannot be obtained through the TX ADAP program or PAPs.
+Providers must first use client and/or Pharmaceutical Assistance Programs (PAPs) before using LPAP.
+However, these programs may not fully meet the needs of clients whose complete regimen of HIV-related medications are not affordable or available through PAPs.
+LPAP can assist clients requiring long-term HIV and HIV-related medications that cannot be obtained through the THMP or PAPs.

 The TX ADAP must be accessed by eligible clients prior to using the LPAP.

-- The LPAP may not duplicate services available through the TX ADAP program.
+- LPAP may not duplicate services available through THMP.

-- Clients needing long-term assistance with prescription medications shall be assisted with completing a TX ADAP application and, when applicable, PAP applications.
+- Clients needing long-term assistance with prescription medications must be assisted with completing a THMP application and, when applicable, PAP applications.

-- If the medication is not on the TX ADAP formulary and is not available through assistance programs, the client may be served with LPAP funds if the medication is on the LPAP formulary.
+- If the medication is not on the THMP formulary and is not available through other assistance programs, the client may be served with LPAP funds if the medication is on the LPAP formulary.

-- If short-term medication assistance is required and a client is eligible, this need may be met with Emergency Financial Assistance funds.
+- If short-term medication assistance is required and the client is eligible, this need may be met with Emergency Financial Assistance (EFA) funds.

 - Clients with insurance and other third-party payer sources are not eligible for LPAP assistance unless there is documentation on file that the medication is not covered by their prescription benefits.

 LPAP shall, to the extent allocations permit, provide eligible clients with medications on the local area’s LPAP formulary that have been prescribed by a qualified, prescribing medical provider.
-Clients denied enrollment into the THMP may access medications on the ADAP formulary via LPAP only if other payer sources have been exhausted and the medication is on the local area’s LPAP formulary.
+Medications must be consistent with the most current HHS HIV/AIDS Treatment Guidelines.

 All LPAP programs will use the statement of need and available standards of care to inform their services and will operate in accordance with legal and ethical standards.
 The importance of maintaining confidentiality is critical and all programs must comply with the Health Insurance Portability and Accountability Act (HIPAA) standards.

-Prescribed Over-the-Counter (OTC) medications may be purchased with LPAP funds if the medication is listed on the LPAP formulary and the provider has deemed that the medication is needed for prevention and treatment of opportunistic infections or to prevent the serious deterioration of health.
-All OTC medications purchased with LPAP funds must be FDA approved.
+Prescribed over-the-counter (OTC) medications may be purchased with LPAP funds if the medication is listed on the LPAP formulary and the provider has deemed that the medication is needed for the prevention and treatment of opportunistic infections or to prevent the serious deterioration of health.
+All OTC medications purchased with LPAP funds must be FDA-approved.